Biographical information

 My interests subsequently shifted to applied mathematics and theoretical computer science, so I returned to the University of Athens where I started my PhD with Aris Moustakas.
 During my PhD, I worked on the applications of game theory to network science and I completed my thesis on “Stochastic perturbations in game theory and applications to networks” in 2010.
 Subsequently, I spent 2010–2011 as a post-doc at the École Polytechnique in Paris, working on game theory and learning with Rida Laraki.

-My recent work revolves around game theory, online optimization, and their applications to operations research, machine learning and network theory… and I’m still as liable as ever to drop what I’m doing if presented with a cute little problem!
+My recent work revolves around game theory, optimization, and their applications to machine learning, operations research, and data science… and I’m still as liable as ever to drop what I’m doing when faced with a cute little problem!

-Figure: Convergence of no-regret learning to strict Nash equilibria vs. avoidance of mixed Nash equilibria (click plot to replay).
+Figure: The long-run behavior of the exponential weights algorithm in different games (click plot to replay).
 The theory can be found here.

 Nifty tech tag lists from Wouter Beeftink